-Finally, decide whether or not you’re willing to pay an annual fee.
-In many cases, if you’re able to take advantage of a card’s benefits and credits, you’ll be able to regain the cost of a card’s annual fee, making the annual fee worth paying for.
-That said, if you don’t want to pay an annual fee, you should consider the Ink Business Unlimited or Ink Business Cash.
+Finally, decide whether you’re willing to pay an annual fee.
+In many cases, if you’re able to take advantage of a card’s benefits and credits, you can regain the cost of a card’s annual fee, making the annual fee worth paying for.
+If you don’t want to pay an annual fee, consider the Ink Business Unlimited or Ink Business Cash.

 FAQs about Chase business credit cards

-You do not have to have a bank account with Chase to become a credit card customer.
-However, having an established personal or business checking or savings account with Chase may boost your odds of approval.
+No, you do not have to have a bank account with Chase to become a credit card customer.
+However, if you’re a customer with an established personal or business checking or savings account, Chase may boost your odds of approval.